aadityasikder/USPSS/README.md

 7. (Optional) Follow the instructions in `kivy_to_apk.ipynb` to convert the Kivy application into an APK file for deployment on Android devices.

+# NOTE:
+In Future-
+ For real-time activity and anomaly detection, the violence_nonviolence.h5 file will be used.
+Experimentation with Movinet stream models will also be conducted to identify which model works better for this feature.

 ## Contributors

 - [Aaditya Sikder](https://github.com/aadityasikder)